nvansluis/CIS_F5_Benchmark_Reporter/README.md

 # CIS F5 Benchmark Report

-The CIS_F5_Benchmark_Reporter.py script can be run from a F5 BIG-IP and will check if the configuration is compliant with the CIS Benchmark for F5.
+The CIS_F5_Benchmark_Reporter.py script can be run from a F5 BIG-IP and will check if the configuration is compliant with the *[CIS Benchmark for F5](https://www.cisecurity.org/benchmark/f5)*.

 Use the appropriate arguments to report to file, mail or screen.
 See the help page below.
 ```